Curriculum

 Hematology clinical rotations

-The curriculum includes the following clinical experiences.
+The curriculum includes the following clinical experiences:

-Core rotations:
+Core rotations

 - Hematology inpatient services

-- Hematology hospital-based outpatient
+- Hematology hospital-based outpatient services

-- Hematology diagnostic clinic
+- Hematology Diagnostic Clinic

-- Leukemia and myelodysplastic syndrome
+- Acute leukemias and myelodysplastic syndrome

 - Lymphoma